goaldiggers-kata/goaldiggers/README.md

 	High Level Component Diagram
 	DDD Contextmap based on the process discovery

 		Processes have to be broken into 2 parts.
-One is Registration and tracking the Process post Registration.
+One is Registration and tracking the Metrics, Roadmap milestones post Registration.

 		Candidate Registration, Assesment, Mentor Assignment, Roadmap Planning, NPO Allocation to the Candidate NPO Registration, Assesment, Roadmap Planning, NPO Allocation to the Candidate